 Language of Instruction#

 English is the language of instruction at ANU.
-This particularly applies to assessments, which in this course also feature a large oral component.
-To avoid unfairness based on random tutor assignments, tutors are not allowed to engage with you in a language other than English in code walks, even if they speak other languages.
+This particularly applies to assessments.
+To avoid unfairness based on random tutor assignments, tutors are not allowed to engage with you in a language other than English, even if they speak other languages.

 Should you need it, the university is offering to help with your English language skills in various ways.